Stone Cold Steve Austin: Final feuds and retirement (2002–2003)

-In the 2002 Royal Rumble on January 20, Austin entered at number nineteen and lasted until the final four, but was eliminated by Kurt Angle.
-On the January 28 episode of Raw, he defeated Angle to earn a shot at Chris Jericho's Undisputed WWF Championship at No Way Out.
+At the Royal Rumble on January 20, 2002, Austin entered at number nineteen and lasted until the final four, but was eliminated by Kurt Angle.
+On the January 28 episode of Raw, he defeated Angle to earn a shot at Chris Jericho's Undisputed WWF Championship at No Way Out on February 17.
 In the build-up to No Way Out, McMahon had signed the New World Order (nWo), who immediately began a feud with Austin.
 The nWo would make their debut at No Way Out.
-During the show, Austin refused a beer gift from the nWo, and they cost him his match against Jericho later that night.
+At No Way Out, Austin refused a beer gift from the nWo, and they cost him his match against Jericho later that night.
 Problems were beginning to surface backstage, however, as Austin was unhappy regarding Hulk Hogan's return to the WWF.
-He was reported as refusing to lose to Hogan in a proposed match between the two at WrestleMania X8, while Hogan reportedly told McMahon the same regarding losing to Austin.
-In recent years, Austin claimed he didn't want the match as he didn't want to wrestle at a slower pace, and that he "didn't think we could deliver."
+He was reported as refusing to lose to Hogan in a proposed match between the two at WrestleMania X8 on March 17, while Hogan reportedly told McMahon the same regarding losing to Austin.
+In recent years, Austin claimed he didn't want the match as he didn't want to wrestle at a slower pace, and that he "didn't think we could deliver".
 Consequently, Austin would face and defeat Scott Hall at WrestleMania.